 What is Diet Culture?

-Idealizes thinness, smaller body sizes and places an emphasis on body weight and body size as important health outcomes.
+Diet culture idealizes thinness and smaller body sizes above all else and places an emphasis on body weight and body size as important health outcomes.

-Diet culture equates smaller body size with not only better health, but also moral value.
-It makes one feel “lesser than” for not achieving the thin ideal that one may not be ever meant to achieve.
+It also equates smaller body size with not only better health, but moral value.
+It makes one feel “lesser than” for not measuring up to the ideal body shape/size that one may not ever be meant to achieve.

-By encouraging those “lesser than” feelings it leads us to attempts at weight loss via dieting, food restriction (from counting calories, eliminating sugar or carbs all the way to entire food groups) and other rules that may be disguising themselves as “lifestyle changes”.
+This often leads us to attempts at weight loss via dieting, food restriction like limiting calories, eliminating food groups, and other rules that may be disguising themselves as “lifestyle changes”.

 Demonizes certain ways of eating and elevates others.